iliyaLL/snippetbox/README.md

 # snippetbox
 A web application, which lets people paste and share their snippets - like GitHub's [Gists][1].

-till chapter 10 - Server and Security Improvements
+till chapter 11 - User Authentication

 ## Setup
 ### MySQL